Communication Sciences and Disorders, Residential - Master of Science

 Full-time residential MS program

-Application materials for our full-time program are due January 1st every year and students begin the program in the fall.
+Application materials for our full-time program are due in January every year and students begin the program in the fall.
 This program requires that each student complete the following academic courses in the Department of Communication Sciences and Disorders at the graduate level, unless equivalent courses have been taken previously:

 Fifty-four required semester credits, including: